Lease-to-Own vs. Rent-to-Own Properties

 The Pros and Cons of Rent-to-Own

-Time is on Your Side
+Time is on Your Side…

-A rent-to-own arrangement also provides renters with time to accumulate savings for their down payment.
+A rent-to-own arrangement also provides renters with time to accumulate savings for their down-payment.
 This can be especially important for houses costing several hundred thousand dollars.

-Lastly, a rent-to-own contract means that the renter has first dibs on the house, should they choose to make it their forever home.
-Therefore, not only will the renter be first in line ahead of any other offers, but the renter will also know the house's sales price, as stipulated in the rent-to-own agreement.
+Lastly, a rent-to-own contract means that the renter has first-dibs on the house, should they choose to make it their forever home.
+Not only will the renter be first in line ahead of any other offers, but the renter will know exactly what the sales price of the house will be, as this will be stipulated in the rent-to-own agreement.

-But it Comes at a Cost
+… But it Comes at a Cost

-Rent-to-own contracts require that you pay your rent each month and a small payment towards your down payment.
-If, for instance, your monthly rent is $1,200, the rent-to-own agreement might require that an additional $200, or a total of $1,400, is paid each month.
-The incremental $200 payment is a rent credit and would be held in escrow as money towards your down payment, should you choose to buy the home.
+Rent-to-own contracts require that you pay not only your rent each month, but also a small payment towards your down payment.
+If, for instance, your monthly rent is $1,200, the rent-to-own agreement might require that an additional $200, or a total of $1,400 is paid each month.
+The incremental $200 payment, called a rent credit, would be held in escrow as money towards your down payment, should you choose to buy the home.
+As an example, if the rent credit is paid for three years, then at the end of year three, the tenant would have $7,200 in escrow to apply towards the down payment for their mortgage.

 Rent credits, however, don’t accrue to the tenant if the tenant doesn’t buy the home.
-If the tenant decides that they would prefer to remain a renter or to move from the house altogether and not purchase it, the rental credit will be forfeited and retained by the landlord as additional rent.
+If the tenant decides that they would prefer to remain a renter, or to move from the house altogether and not purchase it, the rental credit will be forfeited and retained by the landlord as additional rent.

-While the landlord might not have anything against kittens per se, you have breached the lease by bringing one into the home without obtaining the landlord's written permission and amending your lease.
-Depending on your landlord, this breach might be cited as a breach of the rental agreement and your rent-to-own rights, leading you to forfeit the rent credit and your right to purchase the home.
+A final risk of rent-to-own agreements is that the renter might lose their right to purchase the home because of a breach in the lease.
+Imagine that the lease stipulates that no pets are allowed, and on a whim, you adopt a kitten that’s just as cute as a button.
+While the landlord might not have anything against kittens per-se, you have breached the lease by bringing one into the home without obtaining the written permission of the landlord and amending your lease.
+Depending on your landlord, this breach might be cited as not only a breach of the rental agreement, but also your rent-to-own rights, leading you to forfeit the rent credit and your right to purchase the home.

 The Pluses and Minuses of Purchase Lease Agreements